 A Revocable Living Trust is a document that creates a separate legal entity into which you can transfer ownership of your assets.
-A trust has three parties: the Grantor, the person transferring assets into the trust; the Trustee, the person who maintains and manages the property; and the Beneficiary, the person for whom the trust assets may be used.
+A trust has three parties: the Grantor, the person transferring assets into the trust; the Trustee, the person who maintains and manages the property; and the Beneficiary, the person whom benefits from the trust assets.
 In the typical Revocable Living Trust, all three of the rolls are initially filled by the same person.

-All property you transfer into a Revocable Living Trust will pass to your beneficiaries without having to go through the probate process.
-They also provide privacy (a trust is not made part of public records like a will), and they are quicker and easier administration.
+One of the main benefits of the Revocable Living Trust is that the property owned by the trust will pass to your beneficiaries without having to go through the probate process.
 They are also a great way for people in second marriages to provide for each other first without jeopardizing their children's legacy.

 Serving families in Escambia and Santa Rosa County.

 The information contained on this website is for informational purposes only; it is not intended to be nor should it be considered legal advice.
 No person should act or refrain from acting based on the information contained on this website.
 You should consult an licensed attorney for advice regarding your individual circumstances.
 The content of this website contains general information and may not reflect the most current legal developments in the law.
 The Essary Law Firm expressly disclaims all liability in respect to actions taken or not taken based on any or all the contents of this Website.